veersheth/quarry/README.md

 # Quarry

-- Globalized app/shortcut launcher, written in Tauri/Svelte
+- Globalized app/shortcut launcher
-- Currently developed focused on a Hyprland/NixOS setup but _should_ work everywhere
+- Currently developed focused on a Hyprland / NixOS setup, but it _should_ work on most distributions (not tested)
 - Currently aiming to fix _my_ gripes with already existing app launchers
-- Lots of inspiration taken from [raycast](https://www.raycast.com/)
+- Lots of inspiration taken from [Raycast](https://www.raycast.com/)
 - This is my first big project, so development might be slow.
 If you're smart I'd appreciate any feedback 😁

+> Rust/Svelte

 ```
+$ nix-shell
 $ pnpm install
 $ pnpm run tauri dev
 ```